vinayak015/Deep-Learning-Specialization/README.md

 # Deep-Learning-Specilization
-All the completed assignmnets given in Deep Learning Specialization course by Andrew NG (till CNN)
+All the completed assignmnets given in Deep Learning Specialization course(coursera) by Andrew NG (till CNN)